Backup-Gits/easy_tbot/README.md

         self.bot.reply_to(msg, 'Hello world!!!')
 ```
 #### Inlines
 Represented by inlines.py file.
-Store a set of handlers that inherit from InlineHandler class stored in
+Stores a set of handlers that inherit from InlineHandler class stored in
 easy_tbot.handlers.inline
-A example for reply the 'hello' inline
+An example of a reply made to the 'hello' inline button
 ```python
 from easy_tbot.handlers.inline import InlineHandler,InlineQuery